With $6.5M in funding, Aircam offers a fast, easy way to share photos at events – TechCrunch

 Or, if you want to try it out without hiring a pro photographer, you’ll be able to upload photos from your iPhone for free.

-The Rifkins told me that they haven’t had any issues around privacy or content moderation so far, but they also noted that customers who are concerned about these issues can limit their guests’ upload capabilities.
-They can also create a custom URL for their event rather than making it discoverable to anyone nearby.
+The Rifkins told me they haven’t had any issues around privacy or content moderation so far, but they also noted that customers who are concerned about these issues can limit their guests’ upload capabilities.
+They also can create a custom URL for their event rather than making it discoverable to anyone nearby.